-in this area in recent years.
+Concerning the collective sale of sports media rights, the European Commission has set policy in this area with several leading decisions17 that also served as a model for the National Competition Authorities (NCAs), which have been adopting an increasing number of decisions in this area in recent years.
 Some relevant topics in the decisions were the limitation of the duration and scope of exclusive vertical contracts, or the so-called 'no single buyer' obligations, as analysed in section 2.3.2.

 Sports rights agencies usually try to maximise their total revenue and profit (in most cases on an international basis) and redistribute a relevant part of the revenue back to the sports event organisers.
-Examples of sport rights agencies are Formula One Management Ltd17 (FOM), or TEAM for the management of the UEFA Champions League.
-Most of the premium sports rights are managed by the largest 7-8 global market players18.
+Examples of sport rights agencies are Formula One Management Ltd18 (FOM), or TEAM for the management of the UEFA Champions League.
+Most of the premium sports rights are managed by the largest 7-8 global market players19.
 In some cases, media rights are sold to intermediary media rights agencies instead of being sold directly to content providers.
 Examples of such situations are the award of the rights for the Olympic Games to Eurosport and its parent channel for most of Europe starting from 2018 and the selling of rights (e.g. Olympic Games, FIFA World Championship) to the European Broadcasting Union (EBU) in the past.